nikki2pro/YSC_SpineSwiftTest/README.md

 2015/11/16.
 - Added YSC_SpineSkeleton.findAttachment(name:String) - Use this function to find the attachment to be               customized.
 For example, you can add physics body to the attachment you find with this function.
 - All running action is keyed with its animation name.
 - Added YSC_SpineSkeleton.isRunningAction(key:String) - Use this function to check a certain animation               is being run.
+(Warning: this function is not working with the animation run by runningAnimationUsingQueue.)

 WHAT IT SUPPORTS:
 - Fully functional bone and slot animations (scale, rotate, translate, color, curve, and so on)